• Skip to primary navigation

 Learn how to work with your thoughts and images

-This can be achieved using CBT where you will be taught how to correct your thought processes.
-It is also achieved, in a different way through Acceptance and Commitment Therapy, where you shall learn to accept your thought processes.
+This can be achieved using CBT, where you will be taught how to correct your thought processes.
+It is also achieved differently through Acceptance and Commitment Therapy, where you shall learn to accept your thought processes.

 Why this helps

-Your thoughts are one of the main things that are keeping you stuck in the HOCD cycle.
+Your thoughts are one of the main things that keep you stuck in the HOCD cycle.
 Think about it.
-If you didn’t have the thoughts, you would probably feel an awful lot better!
+You would probably feel much better if you didn’t have the thoughts!
 Sounds too simple?
-CBT and Acceptance and Commitment (ACT) will help you to relate to your thought in a different way, in a more helpful way, as I can take a safe guess that your thoughts are not helpful at the moment.
+CBT and Acceptance and Commitment (ACT) will help you relate to your thought differently, in a more helpful way, as I can take a safe guess that your thoughts are not helpful at the moment.

 Stop seeking reassurance

-Or another way to think of this, is to learn how to stop doing the things you are doing to get some sort of reassurance.
-This could be learning to stop
+Or another way to think of this is to learn how to stop doing what you are doing to get reassurance.
+This could be learning to stop.

 • analysing it in your head